rodriggj/machinelearning/readme.md

 3. Unzip this file, to uncover the `housing.csv` file.

-4. In the jupyter notebook, enter the followin code to open and import the `housing.csv` file with the pandas library:
+4. In the jupyter notebook, enter the following code to open and import the `housing.csv` file with the pandas library:

 ```python
 import pandas as pd